DipeshMitthalal/NamedCounter/README.md

   [GET] https://namedcounter.herokuapp.com/NamedCounterAPI/getList

-Load Testing in Multithreaded Environment
+Load Testing in Multithreaded Environment:

-I used website https://loadimpact.com/ to load test the api in multi threaded environment simumating real user.
+I used website https://loadimpact.com/ to load test the api in multi threaded environment simulating the real users.

 Opened three different tabs . in two tabs incrementing the value of one counter ( in parallel) and in third tab accessing the list , also accessing the value of the named counter